Skip to Content

 Head through the gate to snorkeling paradise!

-Orient yourself so you’re looking at the large white gate welcoming you to the village.
+Once you get to Akumal town, orient yourself so you’re looking at the large white gate welcoming you to the village.
 If you need any sundries and beverages, the Oxxo store on the right side is where you should stop.

 Head through the white gate.
 You are looking for the Akumal Dive Shop.
 The road will almost immediately fork.
 To the right is the Lol-Ha restaurant.
 Follow the main road as it goes slightly to the left.
 You’ll see a car park on the left.
 The parking here is pay-by-the-hour.
 We do not recommend parking here.
 Just past the parking lot on your right side, you’ll find the Akumal Dive Shop.